New announcement. Learn more

 • Bone Remodelling (Day 18 onwards, lasting months to years)

-Initially it may still be a little painful, taking paracetamol is helpful.
+Initially it may still be painful, taking paracetamol is helpful.
 Make sure you drink plenty of water with the pain medication to help protect your liver and kidneys.

 During the time of wearing a cast, it is not advisable to drive.
 There are many activities of daily life which will be more difficult.
 Aim to accept it is simply this way for a while.
 Depending on your work you may be able to work part time.
 Remember that things will take longer to do and be more tricky (and sometimes impossible to achieve!) - be patient and ask for help.